| Report by KTLfsktl@uaf.edu

 though I don’t really know what the title of the song is,

 I’m guessing it’s “Be My Girl”.
+After that song, Ed

 says, “RAW energy.
 ENERGY!”
 (He says it with great energy.)
+My next note says,

 “Crowd pleaser”.
 I think that’s a comment from me.
 Someone –